opentensor/validators/scripts/README.md

 parameters.
 It supports various options to specify the type of data to collect and the configuration for exporting the data.

-The repository's Makefile includes the following targets to facilitate data collection
+The repository's Makefile includes the following targets to facilitate data collection:

 ### `openvalidators_dataset`